Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 \subsection{Complexity saturation as a late-time stage of quantum many-body equilibration}

 The second law of thermodynamics suggests that state complexity should grow under generic dynamics.
 Of course, the second law concerns entropy, not complexity, and originally described classical systems.
-Yet complexity seems like it ought to obey the second law's spirit~\cite{Brown:2017jil}.
-It does, serving as the final stage of quantum many-body equilibration.
+Yet complexity seems like it ought to obey the spirit of the second law~\cite{Brown:2017jil}.
+In fact, there is an analogy, with a late time saturation of complexity characterizing the final stage of quantum many-body equilibration.

 To elaborate, we first review equilibration and thermalization.
-We say that a system has \emph{equilibrated} under two necessary conditions: (i) Large-scale quantities, such as temperature and volume, remain constant. (ii) No net flow of anything, such as energy or particles, enters or leaves the system.
-We define as follows the \emph{thermalization} of a system that exchanges only heat with a temperature-$T$ environment.
+We say that a system has \emph{equilibrated} if it satisfies two necessary conditions: (i) Large-scale quantities, such as temperature and volume, remain constant. (ii) No net flow of anything, such as energy or particles, enters or leaves the system.
+We can also define the \emph{thermalization} of a system that exchanges only heat with a temperature $T$ environment as follows.
 Suppose that the system is classical, and consider measuring its energy.
 Let $p(E)$ denote the probability of obtaining the outcome $E$.
 The system thermalizes as $p(E) \to e^{-E / (k_{\rm B} T) } / Z_{\rm class}$.
-Boltzmann's constant is $k_{\rm B}$, the partition function $Z_{\rm class} \coloneqq \int dE \, \mu(E) \, e^{-E / (k_{\rm B} T) }$ normalizes the distribution, and $\mu(E)$ denotes the density of states.
+Here $k_{\rm B}$ is Boltzmann's constant, the partition function $Z_{\rm class} \coloneqq \int dE \, \mu(E) \, e^{-E / (k_{\rm B} T) }$ normalizes the distribution, and $\mu(E)$ denotes the density of states.
 Now, suppose that the system is quantum and evolves under a Hamiltonian $H$.
-The system thermalizes as its state (density operator) approaches $e^{-H / (k_{\rm B} T) } / Z_{\rm q}$, wherein $Z_{\rm q} \coloneqq {\rm Tr} (e^{-H / (k_{\rm B} T) })$.
+The system thermalizes as its state (density operator) approaches $e^{-H / (k_{\rm B} T) } / Z_{\rm q}$, where $Z_{\rm q} \coloneqq {\rm Tr} (e^{-H / (k_{\rm B} T) })$.
 This canonical state is an example of a thermal state.
-Different thermal states arise if the system exchanges quantities $Q_\alpha$ other than heat with its environment; examples include particles.
-The thermal state becomes $\propto e^{- \big( H - \sum_\alpha \mu_\alpha Q_\alpha \big) / (k_{\rm B} T) }$; the $\mu_\alpha$s denote effective chemical potentials.
+Different thermal states arise if the system exchanges quantities $Q_\alpha$ other than heat with the environment; examples include particles.
+In the more general case, the thermal state becomes $\propto e^{- \big( H - \sum_\alpha \mu_\alpha Q_\alpha \big) / (k_{\rm B} T) }$; the $\mu_\alpha$s denote effective chemical potentials.